HomeLatest NewsPolicyFacing regulatory crackdown; Google, Facebook may soon have to pay UK newspapers for using their stories

 Register Now →

-The unit will also investigate the algorithms used by search engines such as Google, which many news organisations believe are manipulated to disproportionately direct search enquiries towards Left-leaning news organisations, and filter how people read and access news, to the detriment of quality, paid-for journalism, Daily Mail reported.
+The unit will also investigate the used by search engines such as Google, which many news organisations believe are manipulated to disproportionately direct search enquiries towards Left-leaning news organisations, and filter people read and access news, to the detriment of quality, paid-for journalism, Daily Mail reported.

 Advertisement